damianhakert/damianhakert.github.io/source/posts/2017-03-22-gitlab-9-0-released.html.md

 <section class="right vertical-align-top">

-We're on a [mission](/strategy/#mission) to enable *everyone to contribute*.
-GitLab 9.0 makes a significant step in this direction, with the arrival of **Subgroups** (groups within groups).
-This powerful new paradigm allows for truly team-based and team-first collaboration in even very large organizations with many different departments.
-GitLab helps break down silos in your organization so that indeed everyone can contribute.
-[More](#subgroups)

 [GitLab 8.0](/2015/09/22/gitlab-8-0-released/) was a pivotal release as it fully integrated [Continuous Integration Continuous Deployment (CI/CD)](/gitlab-ci/) into the platform, giving users a complete solution to create, integrate, and deploy code changes in a single coherent product.
 1.5 years later now with GitLab 9.0 EEP, we're shipping Deploy Boards, another signficant advancment in CI/CD, that helps users reliably deploy their applications to enterprise environments.
 [More](#deploy-boards)

 </section>